 Chemical Name MRL (mg/kg)

 chlorpyrifos-methyl 3.0^

 fenitrothion 6.0

 pirimiphos-methyl 7.0^

 deltamethrin 2.0#

 methoprene 10.0

 piperonyl butoxide 30.0

 pyrethrins 0.3

-spinosad 1.0^~
+spinosad 1.0~

-bromide ion 50
+bromide ion 0

+methyl bromide 5

 phosphine 0.1

 sulfuryl fluoride 0.05

-[^] The Australian barley industry has an agreed position that malting barley is not to be treated with chlorpyrifos-methyl, pirimiphosmethyl or carbaryl.
+^ The Australian barley industry has an agreed position that malting barley is not to be treated with chlorpyrifos-methyl, pirimiphos-methyl or carbaryl.

-- + Specific products only registered for use in Australia. - ~ Various products registered in Australia refer to label. - # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence.
-The Australian barley industry has an agreed position that malting barley is not to be fumigated with methyl bromide. - 8.1.3 The countries listed below may not adopt Codex MRLs and have their own specific regulations covering pesticide limits. - a) China Unconfirmed advice indicates that China will not accept Codex MRLs, potentially only in a dispute situation.
+- # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - ~ Various products registered in Australia refer to label. - \ The Australian barley industry has an agreed position that malting barley is not to be fumigated with methyl bromide. - 8.1.3 The countries listed below may not adopt Codex MRLs and have their own specific regulations covering pesticide limits. - a) China China has its own MRL listing.

 Chemical Name MRL (mg/kg)

-chlorpyrifos-methyl 5.0^
+chlorpyrifos-methyl 5.0^T

 deltamethrin 0.5#

+piperonyl butoxide 30

 Chemical Name MRL (mg/kg)

-piperonyl butoxide 30.0

 dichlorvos 0.1

 fenitrothion 5.0

+malathion 8

-spinosad 1.0^~
+spinosad 1.0~

-methyl bromide 5.0
+methyl bromide 0.02T

-phosphine 0.05
+phosphine 0.05+

-- ^ The Australian barley industry has an agreed position that malting barley is not to be treated with chlorpyrifos-methyl, pirimiphosmethyl or carbaryl. - # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence.
-The Australian Barley industry has an agreed position that malting barley is not to be fumigated with methyl bromide. - ~ Various products registered in Australia refer to label. - b) Japan Previously, barley exported to Japan was PRF and exporters are strongly recommended to continue this practice.
+^ The Australian barley industry has an agreed position that malting barley is not to be treated with chlorpyrifos-methyl, pirimiphosmethyl or carbaryl.

+- # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - ~ Various products registered in Australia refer to label. - \ Measured as methyl bromide arising from methyl bromide fumigation.
+The Australian barley industry has an agreed position that malting barley is not to be fumigated with methyl bromide. - + Listed as Aluminium phosphide use, residue definition hydrogen phosphide. - b) Japan Previously, barley exported to Japan was PRF and exporters are strongly recommended to continue this practice.
 Industry should note that where no MRL is in place, a default limit MRL of 0.01 mg/kg will apply.

 Chemical Name MRL (mg/kg)

 chlorpyrifos-methyl 6.0^

 dichlorvos 0.2

-fenitrothion 5.0
+fenitrothion 6.0

+malathion 2

 pirimiphos-methyl 1.0^

-carbaryl 5.0^+
+carbaryl 0.01D^

-deltamethrin 1.0#
+deltamethrin 2.0#

 methoprene 5.0

 piperonyl butoxide 24.0

 pyrethrins 3.0

-spinosad 2.0^~
+spinosad 2.0~

 inorganic bromide 50

 phosphine 0.1

 sulfuryl fluoride 0.1

-- ^ The Australian barley industry has an agreed position that malting barley is not to be treated with chlorpyrifos-methyl, pirimiphosmethyl or carbaryl. - + Specific products only registered for use in Australia. - # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - ~ Various products registered in Australia refer to label. - Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence.
+^ The Australian barley industry has an agreed position that malting barley is not to be treated with chlorpyrifos-methyl, pirimiphosmethyl or carbaryl.

+- # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - Various products registered in Australia refer to label. - \ Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence.
+The Australian barley industry has an agreed position that malting barley is not to be fumigated with methyl bromide.